Dating a Therapist: 15 Pros and Cons

 A therapist’s job is to make their patients feel safe and comfortable while talking.
 Therefore, you can usually expect the courtesy extended to their partners as well.

-Your therapist partner can ensure that discussions on matters are without judgment or criticism.
+Dating your therapist partner can ensure that discussions on matters are without judgment or criticism.
 Their goal is usually to understand you better and come up with a solution.

 3. They are empathetic

 Emotional intelligence is at the core of a therapist’s career.
-Without a high emotional quotient, you can’t be a good therapist because the goal is to understand a patient’s feelings, and emotions, before helping them.
+Without a high emotional quotient, you can’t be a good therapist because the goal is to understand a patient’s feelings and emotions before helping them.

 Also, one of their skills involves putting themselves in a client’s shoes to understand their situation better.
 You may not be a patient, but you hold a crucial position in your partner’s life.
 Therefore, you can be heard and understood better.